pkmital/CADL/session-1/session-0.md

 This package will install both python and the package "ipython[notebook]", along with a ton of other very useful packages such as numpy, matplotlib, scikit-learn, scikit-image, and many others.

 With everything installed, restart your Terminal application (on OSX, you can use Spotlight to find the Terminal application), and then navigate to the directory containing the "ipynb", or "iPython Notebook" file, by "cd'ing" (pronounced, see-dee-ing), into that directory.
 This involves typing the command: "cd some_directory".
 Once inside the directory of the notebook file, you will then type: "jupyter notebook".
 If this command does not work, it means you do not have notebook installed!
-Try installed anaconda as above, restart your Temrinal application, or manually install notebook like so (ignore the "$" signs which just denote that this is a Terminal command that you should type out exactly and then hit ENTER!):
+Try installed anaconda as above, restart your Terminal application, or manually install notebook like so (ignore the "$" signs which just denote that this is a Terminal command that you should type out exactly and then hit ENTER!):

 ```shell
 $ pip3 install ipython[notebook]